Bui-Alex46/Rolodex---HashMap/README.md

 * Learned how to create a hash table
 * Used a singly-linked list to hold the key and value pair
 * Used a dynamic array to contain the linked list and act as the Hash Table
+* Used a makefile for compiling, debugging, and execution